Table of contents:

-- Check it twice; data privacy should be thoroughly analyzed (follow DPIA).
+- Check it twice; data privacy should be thoroughly analysed (follow DPIA).

-- If the accusation is regarding the criminal offence, it should be processed externally.
+- If the accusation is regarding a criminal offence, it should be processed externally.
 In another case, you should ask for permission to process it.

 - To transfer the data outside the EU, you will need permission to ensure that the parent company has the same law for data protection.